yujuen-1/Video-Games-Machine-Learning-Projects/README.md

 #### 1. Video Game Recommender System (Content-based Filtering)

 The system take user's search history and will feedback information below:
-    a.
-Top 5 Best Selling Games of All Time (of the particular genre)
+*     Top 5 Best Selling Games of All Time (of the particular genre)
-    b.
-Top 10 Games that user probably like
+*     Top 10 Games that user probably like

 #### 2. Prediction of Sales (time series model)